inceptionlrt/smart-contracts/projects/vaults/README.md

 There is a `check-coverage.sh` script that will check if coverage meets the minimum threshold.
 The threshold for each coverage type could be set in the the `check-coverage.sh` file.

+> Don't decrease the coverage threshold values, write more tests instead.

+After running coverage check, it will add the results to pull request comment.

 ## CI

 There is manually triggered job to run the coverage check.